-The purposes of having an attainable bonus structure are many: Of course, the main reason is to motivate people to excel, but of equal importance is to reward them for doing so.
+The purposes of having an attainable bonus structure are many: The main reason, of course, is to motivate people to excel, but of equal importance is to reward them for doing so.
 Additionally, a good bonus plan can be a recruiting tool.

-First, for performance-type bonuses, be sure that the milestones are both ones that will help you get your business to where you want it to go, but also reachable for the employees in question.
+For performance-type bonuses, be sure that the milestones are ones that will help you get your business where you want it to go, and ones that are reachable for the employees in question.
 Be sure to put the plan in writing and communicate it effectively with your team.